enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 ## 1. Delete CloudFront Origin Access
 The CloudFront origin access identity is still being used, hence, we need to delete the AssetsBucketOriginAccessIdentity manually first.
 Go to `CloudFront` and select your `CloudFront Distribution`.
-Go to `Origins and Origin Groups` and delete the `Origin Group` and `Orgin` in Singapore that you created.
+Go to `Origins and Origin Groups` and delete the `Origin Group` and `Orgin` that you created.

 ## 2. Delete API Gateway
-Go to `Custom Domain Names` in `API Gateway` in Singapore and select your `*.<your subdomain>.multi-region.xyz` domain name.
+Go to `Custom Domain Names` in `API Gateway` in `Singapore` and select your `*.<your subdomain>.multi-region.xyz` domain name.
 Click `x` button to delete it.

 ## 3. Delete Aurora Read Replicas
-You created the Aurora Read Replica in Singapore using CLI.
-Go to `RDS`, select Read Replica Cluster `arc309-replica-cluster`, and select `Promote` in `Actions`.
+You created the Aurora Read Replica in `Singapore` using CLI.
+Go to `RDS` console, select Read Replica Cluster `arc309-replica-cluster`, and select `Promote` in `Actions`.
 We need to promte the read replia as standalone to delete the instance.
 Then select Read Replica Instance `arc309-replica-instance` and select `Delete` in `Actions`.
 In the deletion window, uncheck `Create snapshot`, check `acknowledgement`, type `delete me`, and click `Delete`.

 ## 4. Delete S3 buckets and S3 Replication role
 You need to empty the S3 bucket to delete resources.
-Go to `S3` and delete workshop related buckets:
+Go to `S3` console and delete workshop related buckets:
 * `cdktoolkit-stagingbucket-xxxxxxx` in Singapore and Ireland
 * `bookstore bucket` in Singapore and Ireland
 * `pipeline bucket` in Ireland